rajatjindal/krew-release-bot/README.md

 `krew-release-bot` is a bot that automates the update of `krew-index` on the release of new version of your `krew` (or `kubectl`) plugin.

-This bot can be receive events in one of the following ways:
+This bot can receive events in one of the following ways:

 - install [`krew-release-bot`](https://github.com/apps/krew-release-bot) github app.
 This app sends event to the bot when you pushlish the release manually for your plugin.
 - or use `github-action` that sends the event to the bot.
 This is more useful when you have automated publishing release of your plugin as well using something like e.g. `goreleaser` or equivalent.